Things aren’t the same between you anymore.

 But regardless of the reason, you simply feel UNSEEN by your partner.

 If you’re feeling lonely in a relationship, you’re not alone.
 Every couple at some point experiences this problem.
-And what is the major cause of feeling lonely in a relationship?
+And what is the major cause of feeling lonely in a relationship other than genuine relationship breakdown?

 How Your Thoughts Influence Reality